 Now it’s fun to just take “info-memes” like this at face value.
-But sometimes you do have to dig a little deeper.
+However sometimes you do have to dig a little deeper.

-It’s hard to work with, but our first clue from this vague commentary is going to come from the most specific piece of info provided.
+While it is hard to work with, it’s our first clue from this vague commentary is going to come from the most specific piece of info provided.

 Legend of the New Mexico SkinWalker

 According to New Mexico Explorer, the existence of New Mexico Skinwalker is not some sort of myth, they are as real as humans are.
-In fact, they are similar to humans as well.
+In fact, they even described as similar to humans.

 As explained by Anthropologist David Zimmerman of the Navajo Nation Historic Preservation Department: